christophersjchow/dotfiles/README.md

 - Latest version of vim is installed from homebrew
 - User shell is changed to the homebrew version `/usr/local/bin/zsh`

+## Base16 Colours

+I use the [base16](http://chriskempson.github.io/base16/) theme tomorrow dark.
+Make sure to load the iTerm2 colour pallete from `~/.colours/base16-iterm2`.

+If you wish to use a different colour, simply change the `colourscheme` in `~/.vimrc` and the colourspace script loaded in `~/.zshrc.`

 ## Installation

 **Backup your existing dotfiles first.**